exercism/cpp/exercises/concept/strings/.meta/design.md

 The Concepts this exercise unlocks are:

-- `strings-basic`: know of the existence of the `std::string` type; know of some basic functions (like looking up a character at a position, or slicing the string); know how to do basic string formatting.
+- `strings`: know of the existence of the `std::string` type; know of some basic functions (like looking up a character at a position, or slicing the string); know how to do basic string formatting.

 ## Prequisites